+This section applies a variety of forecasting methods to monthly exchange rate returns, using conventional time series models as well as modern machine learning methods with and without macroeconomic predictors from the FRED-MD database.
+The objective is to predict one-month-ahead log returns of a panel of 131 bilateral exchange rates from January 1999 to December 2023.

-We use monthly bilateral exchange rates from the IMF, covering January 1999 to December 2023.
-Although longer histories are available, this period ensures a balanced panel and includes the Euro/Dollar exchange rate from its inception.
-Log returns are computed as first differences of the natural logarithm of exchange rates, multiplied by 100 to express them in percentage terms.
-Each series is then standardized.
-As the goal is model comparison rather than real-time forecasting, we do not de-standardize before reporting results.
-Series with missing values or near-zero variance are excluded, leaving 131 monthly exchange rates against the US Dollar.
+\; We used monthly bilateral exchange rates from the IMF, spanning January 1999 to December 2023.
+Although the IMF Exchange Rates data set provides a longer history on some series, we focus on this period to obtain a balanced panel, the starting date reflecting the availability of the Euro/Dollar exchange rate.
+Log returns are computed as first differences of the natural logarithm of the exchange rate levels, multiplied by 100, and each series is then standardized; since our objective is model comparison rather than real forecasts, we do not de-standardize before presenting the results.
+Excluding series with missing observations or near-zero standard deviation leaves 131 monthly bilateral exchange rates against the US Dollar.

-We obtain monthly macroeconomic indicators from the FRED-MD dataset.
-Variables are transformed using the \texttt{tw\_apc} procedure with \texttt{kmax} = 8 from the \texttt{fbi} package \citep{Chan2022fbi}, which applies the Tall-Wide method to impute missing values in panel data.
-To avoid look-ahead bias, each predictor matrix is appropriately lagged within the recursive forecasting window.
-Exchange rate variables overlapping with the dependent variables (\texttt{EXSZUSx}, \texttt{EXJPUSx}, \texttt{EXUSUKx}, \texttt{EXCAUSx}) are excluded.
+We obtain monthly macroeconomic indicators from the FRED-MD dataset, transformed using the \texttt{tw\_apc} procedure with \texttt{kmax}$= 8$ of the \texttt{fbi} package \citep{Chan2022fbi}, which uses the Tall-Wide method to impute missing values.
+To avoid look-ahead bias, each predictor matrix is lagged appropriately within the recursive forecasting window, and we remove exchange rate variables that overlap with the dependent variables (\texttt{EXSZUSx}, \texttt{EXJPUSx}, \texttt{EXUSUKx}, \texttt{EXCAUSx}).

-Forecasts are generated using a recursive window of length $r = 60$ months.
-For each forecast date $t = r+1, \ldots, T-1$, model parameters are re-estimated and returns for $t+1$ are predicted.
-The resulting forecast error sample spans February 2004 to December 2023, yielding $T = 238$ and $N = 131$ in the final panel.
+Forecasts use a recursive window of length $r = 60$ months: for each forecast date $t = r+1, \ldots, T-1$, we re-estimate model parameters and predict the return in $t+1$.
+The final sample of forecast errors covers February 2004 to December 2023, that is $T = 238$ and $N = 131$.